deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/embedding-user-guide.md

 - PyTorch
 - Rust
 - Python
+- vLLM

 Currently, the Rust engine provides the best performance for text embedding in LMI.

 ## Quick Start Configurations